gatsbyjs/gatsby/docs/docs/sourcing-from-forestry.md

 This sets where media is saved.
 Visit Gatsby's [guide on its static folder](/docs/static-folder/) to learn more.
 The rest of the settings can remain the same.

-Open `package.json` and add the following to scripts:
+Open `package.json` and add the following to scripts already available:

 ```json:title=package.json
 "scripts": {